tmurakami/mockito4k/README.md

 ## Comparing arguments

-These matchers are defined as top-level functions.
+We provide the following matchers as top-level functions.

 - anyNullable
 - any
 - eq